 Locating quota usage information for your app

-To see your application's Cloud Datastore usage, including quota consumption, visit the App Engine Quota Details page.
+To see your application's Datastore mode usage, including quota consumption, visit the App Engine Quota Details page.
 You'll need to do this even if your application does not run in App Engine.

 Storage size consideration

-It's important to note that data stored in Cloud Datastore may incur significant storage overhead.
+It's important to note that data stored in Cloud Firestore in Datastore mode may incur significant storage overhead.
 This overhead depends on the number and types of associated properties, and includes space used by built-in indexes and composite indexes.
-Each entity stored in Cloud Datastore requires the following metadata:
+Each entity stored in your database requires the following metadata:

 - The entity key, including the kind, the ID or key name, and the keys of the entity's ancestors.

 - The name and value of each property.
-Since Cloud Datastore is schemaless, the name of each property must be stored with the property value for any given entity.
+Since Cloud Firestore in Datastore mode is schemaless, the name of each property must be stored with the property value for any given entity.

 - Any built-in and composite index rows that refer to this entity.
 Each row contains the entity kind, any number of property values depending on the index definition, and the entity key.

-Learn how Cloud Datastore storage is calculated at Storage Size Calculations.
+Learn how Datastore mode storage is calculated at Storage Size Calculations.